NVlabs/PALAVRA/README.md

     @inproceedings{eccv2022_palavra_cohen,
-     author = {Cohen, Niv and Gal, Rinon and Meirom, Eli A. and Chechik, Gal and Atzmon, Yuval}, booktitle = {European Conference on Computer Vision (ECCV) }, title = {"This is my unicorn, Fluffy": Personalizing frozen vision-language representationsn}, year = {2022}
+     author = {Cohen, Niv and Gal, Rinon and Meirom, Eli A. and Chechik, Gal and Atzmon, Yuval}, booktitle = {European Conference on Computer Vision (ECCV) }, title = {"This is my unicorn, Fluffy": Personalizing frozen vision-language representations}, year = {2022}
     }